ReiTony/ReiTony/README.md

 </p>

-I'm from Quezon City, Philippines 🇵🇭 | 🚀 Jr. Backend developer and Jr. Data Scientist/Analyst who loves to code and explore different languages. 🌐 On a mission to master full-stack development and pursue further into Machine Learning and Data Science. 🤝 Excited about collaborations and connecting with the developer community. 💡 Working on personal projects and open for commissions!
+I'm from Quezon City, Philippines 🇵🇭 | 🚀 Jr. Backend Developer, Machine Learning Engineer, and AI Practitioner with a passion for coding and exploring different technologies. 🌍 On a mission to master full-stack development and advance further into Machine Learning and Data Science. 🤖 Excited about collaborations and connecting with the developer and AI community. 💡 Working on personal projects and open for commissions!

 <h2 align="center">🛠️ Tech Stack!</h2>
 <p>